 Continuing the tradition of the Open, Michael Kawaharada (Tournament Chair) calls upon members of the club, business clients and family friends to carry forward the history of the MID-PACIFIC OPEN.
 As a member of Mid-Pacific Country Club since 1983, Kawaharada devotes half the year to prepare for the tournament.
 “The players deserve an opportunity to play on the best championship conditions.” says Kawaharada who has the arduous task for filling the Pro-Am with teams.
 The tournament sponsors in the Pro-Am consist of members and Kawaharada’s friends who support his vision of Mid-Pacific Country Club being the best championship course in Hawaii.
 Kawaharada attributes the course’s reputation to superintendent, Jason Amoy.
 The players in the tournament agree with Kawaharada, naming the MID-PACIFIC OPEN as “The Masters of Hawaii”.

-Next week, the 59th MID-PACIFIC OPEN will tee up on April 20th – 23rd with a field of 208 professional and amateurs.
-The tournament is an OFFICIAL EVENT of the PGA of America – Aloha Section, one of only two events in Hawaii to be awarded this designation, which exemplifies the highest standards of competition for players.
+The 60th MID-PACIFIC OPEN will tee up on April 19th – 22nd with a field of 208 professional and amateurs.
+The tournament is an OFFICIAL EVENT of the source link PGA of America – Aloha Section, one of only two events in Hawaii to be awarded this designation, which exemplifies the highest standards of competition for players.
 It also recognizes the members of Mid-Pacific Country Club, all of whom have served loyally and well for the successful accomplishments the players have enjoyed for many years.

 ** We would also like to recognize our major tournament sponsors; BCS, Inc. – Platinum Plus Sponsor, D. Otani Produce, Servco Pacific Insurance & Employee Benefits, Kyo-ya Hotels & Resorts LP, HFM Foodservice, Advantage Insurance Services/Resort Management Group as Platinum Sponsors and the Members of Mid-Pacific Country Club.